hiddenbytes/macquire/README.md

 The preperation is split into before the scene (ie: performed on an examiner's device), and on scene (performed on the subject's device).

 ## Phase 1: Prepare the destination media
-_This should be performed from a known good device prior to attending the scene_
+_This should be performed from a known good device prior to attending the scene. **DO NOT PERFORM PHASE 1 ON THE SUSPECT'S DEVICE**_

 1) Prior to storing evidence onto the destination, the examiner should ensure no unrelated data is present.
 This can be achieved by sterilising the destination media.
    - Wiping with all sectors with 0x00s.